We know anecdotally that getting translation right is important, but it can be difficult to measure the direct effects of precision and accuracy.

 Getting translation wrong can be costly, too.

-It’s tough enough to get everything right in your own language.
+It’s tough enough to get everything right even in your own language.
 For example, a shipping company was forced to pay $5 million of overtime to workers because of the lack of an Oxford comma in a state law, meaning the law had to be updated.

 Adding language barriers only makes these issues worse.
 And it can have dramatic effects.